yashwanth-yasp/devops-notes/kubernetes/internals/pods.md

   - the kubelet
     - kubelet will hit the containerd or crio to create the container

-- If at any point a container goes down, kubelet fixes it locally
+- If at any point a container goes down, kubelet fixes it locally and it **replaces** the container with a new container
  - and it will immediately ping the api-server that container went down and it fixed it